What Do You Do When Your Business Partner Wants to Break Up?

 Ways to Make the Breakup of a Partnership Less Painful and Costly

 Ending a partnership can be difficult.
-There are ways you can make the transition easier for yourself and your partners.
+However, there are ways to make the transition easier for both you and your partners.

 Don't Ignore The Warning Signs